valkey-io/valkey-doc/topics/modules-intro.md

-Note that if different modules have colliding commands, they'll not be able to work in Valkey at the same time, since the function `RedisModule_CreateCommand` will fail in one of the modules, so the module loading will abort returning an error condition.
+Note that if different modules have colliding commands, they'll not be able to work in Valkey at the same time, since the function `ValkeyModule_CreateCommand` will fail in one of the modules, so the module loading will abort returning an error condition.

 ## Module initialization

-The above example shows the usage of the function `RedisModule_Init()`.
+The above example shows the usage of the function `ValkeyModule_Init()`.
 It should be the first function called by the module `OnLoad` function.
 The following is the function prototype:

-    int RedisModule_Init(RedisModuleCtx *ctx, const char *modulename,
+    int ValkeyModule_Init(ValkeyModuleCtx *ctx, const char *modulename,
                          int module_version, int api_version);

 The `Init` function announces the Valkey core that the module has a given